ruslanashaari/CrudCodeIgniter/README.md

-# firstCodeIgniter
+# CRUD_CodeIgniter
-learning the CodeIgniter framework
+Implementation of CRUD using CodeIgniter PHP framework